Oluwakemi-moyin/HR_DATA/README.md

 4. Job satisfaction : shows level of satisfaction of employees with their jobs
 5. Yearly income- how much is being paid to employees per year.
 Calculated as; monthly income*12
 7. Gender - defines the gender classification of the employees in the company.
-8. Job role- it is the job functions of each employee
+8. Job role- This is the job function of each employee.
-9. Education- level of education attaned by employees
+9. Education- level of education attained by employees

 ### Project Objective
 ---